 This midi keyboard is perfect for the person who moves around a lot or likes the flexibility of being able to work on the go.
 I like to toss this puppy in the backpack along with my MacBook and head off to Starbucks, the park, a friend’s house, etc.

 It doesn’t have the stability of my Mpk49, but the Akai mini serves its purpose and it does it well.

 Who this controller isn’t for

-Those looking for grade “A” stability for a cheap price.
-The producers who like hammering the life out of their keys.
-Composers expecting a good feel from the keys.
+Those looking for midi control “A” stability for a cheap price.
+The producer who likes hammering the life out of their keys.
+Composers expecting a weighted feel from the keys.
 They aren’t full size (width).

 I hope this review has brought some things into perspective.
 If you’re using any mini midi controllers let me know which models, and what you think about them.